-- 17.4.9 The implementing Zoning By-law will permit total on-farm diversified usage that covers up 2.0 per cent of the lot area up to one hectare and the maximum percentage of the 2.0 per cent lot coverage that can be used for buildings and structures is 20 per cent, up to a maximum of 1,000 square metres.
-An application to increase the permitted lot coverage beyond two per cent to a maximum of four per cent will require a Zoning By-law Amendment, where it must be demonstrated that the proposed on-farm diversified use: - a) will be secondary to the principal agricultural use of the property; - b) will be compatible with and will not hinder surrounding agricultural operations; - c) will be at a scale and intensity of operation that is appropriate for the site and the surrounding area; - d) will be supported by adequate on-site parking facilities, in addition to the parking required for the principal use on the property, with such parking provided in locations compatible with surrounding land uses; - e) is generally located within the existing farm building cluster where practical and feasible; - f) does not generate potentially conflicting off-site impacts;
+- 17.4.9 The implementing Zoning By-law will permit an on-farm diversified use that covers up 2.0 per cent of the lot area up to one hectare and the maximum percentage of the 2.0 per cent lot coverage that can be used for buildings and structures is 20 per cent, up to a maximum of 1,000 square metres.
+An application to increase the permitted lot coverage beyond two per cent to a maximum of four per cent will require a re-zoning, where it must be demonstrated that the proposed on-farm diversified use: - a) will be secondary to the principal agricultural use of the property; - b) will be compatible with and will not hinder surrounding agricultural operations; - c) will be at a scale and intensity of operation that is appropriate for the site and the surrounding area; - d) will be supported by adequate on-site parking facilities, in addition to the parking required for the principal use on the property, with such parking provided in locations compatible with surrounding land uses; - e) is generally located within the existing farm building cluster where practical and feasible; - f) does not generate potentially conflicting off-site impacts;

-- g) is limited to low water and low effluent producing uses and is on a property that is capable of accommodating the use on private water and private sewage treatment systems; - h) meets all applicable air emission, noise, water and wastewater standards and receives all relevant environmental approvals; - i) enhances the agricultural and rural character of the area and promotes where possible the conservation of built heritage resources and cultural heritage landscapes and/or the establishment of a built form that is compatible with the agricultural and rural surroundings; - j) is located in such a manner to minimize the amount of land removed from agricultural production, where possible; and, - k) will meet all applicable accessibility requirements for any built development or structures. - 17.4.10 Factors to consider in determining whether a proposed on-farm diversified use meets the criteria set out in Section 17.4.9 include: - a) the nature of the on-farm diversified use and the potential impacts of the use on adjacent land uses and the character of the area; and, - b) the amount of traffic generated by the on-farm diversified use in relation to the principal use on the property. - 17.4.11 Notwithstanding Section 17.4.9 above, the implementing Zoning By-law will not permit on-farm diversified uses such as farm-event venues for weddings and other celebrations that have the potential to attract a significant number of guests until a Special Events Licensing By-law is passed by the Town and is in effect.
-Once such a By-law is in effect, the Town may consider permitting this type of on-farm diversified use as-of-right in the implementing Zoning By-law subject to the issuance of a special events license or permit. - 17.4.12 The Special Events By-law referred to in section 17.4.11 will establish controls on the duration, number and intensity of permitted special events on a case-by-case basis based on the location of property and the potential impacts of the proposed special events.
-In addition, the Special Events By-law will set out insurance, traffic management and fire and life safety requirements, amongst other matters.

-- 17.4.13 On-farm diversified uses are required to be secondary to a farm.
-Where a farm ceases to operate, any permitted on-farm diversified use is required to cease operations. - 17.4.14 Development or site alteration associated with an on-farm diversified use is not permitted within key natural heritage features, key hydrologic features or any associated minimum vegetation protection zone, except for expansions to legally existing buildings and structures if it is demonstrated: - a) there is no alternative, and the expansion or alteration in the feature is minimized and, in the minimum vegetation protection zone, is directed away from the feature to the maximum extent possible; - b) the impact of the expansion or alteration on the feature and its functions is minimized and mitigated to the maximum extent possible; and, - c) the expansion or alteration is permitted by any applicable Provincial Plan.
+- g) is limited to low water and low effluent producing uses and is on a property that is capable of accommodating the use on private water and private sewage treatment systems; - h) meets all applicable air emission, noise, water and wastewater standards and receives all relevant environmental approvals; - i) enhances the agricultural and rural character of the area and promotes where possible the conservation of built heritage resources and cultural heritage landscapes and/or the establishment of a built form that is compatible with the agricultural and rural surroundings; - j) is located in such a manner to minimize the amount of land removed from agricultural production, where possible; and, - k) will meet all applicable accessibility requirements for any built development or structures. - 17.4.10 Factors to consider in determining whether a proposed on-farm diversified use meets the criteria set out in section 17.4.9 include: - a) the nature of the on-farm diversified use and the potential impacts of the use on adjacent land uses and the character of the area; and, - b) the amount of traffic generated by the on-farm diversified use in relation to the principal use on the property. - 17.4.11 On-farm diversified uses are required to be secondary to a farm.
+Where a farm ceases to operate, any permitted on-farm diversified use is required to cease operations. - 17.4.12 Development or site alteration associated with an on-farm diversified use is not permitted within key natural heritage features, key hydrological features or any associated minimum vegetation protection zone, except for expansions to legally existing buildings and structures if it is demonstrated: - a) there is no alternative, and the expansion or alteration in the feature is minimized and, in the minimum vegetation protection zone, is directed away from the feature to the maximum extent possible; - b) the impact of the expansion or alteration on the feature and its functions is minimized and mitigated to the maximum extent possible; and, - c) the expansion or alteration is permitted by any applicable Provincial Plan.